utsavneutron/Bitwise-Calculator/README.md

 Compilation instructions:
 ->This is built in a Lubuntu virtual machine
-->In terminal:gcc -o shapes shapes.c
+->In terminal:gcc -o bitwise bitwise.c
-./shapes
+./bitwise